Mirza Abbas: Early life and career

-Abbas was born on 7 February 1951 in Kishoreganj, East Bengal to businessman Abdur Razzak and Kamla Khatun.
+Abbas was born on 7 February 1951 in Shahjahanpur, Dhaka to high school Master Abdur Razzak and Kamla Khatun.
 He had his schooling in the local educational institutions in Kishoreganj.
-Later, he got admitted to the University of Dhaka in 1966 and earned his Bachelor of Commerce degree in 1972.
+Later, he got admitted to the Government Shaheed Suhrawardy College in 1966 and earned his Bachelor of Commerce degree in 1972 in which he passed with 2nd division.

-After obtaining his bachelor's, Abbas joined his family business, Mirza Enterprises.
-He is the founder of Dhaka Bank Limited.
-He was officially introduced to the board of the bank as an alternate director in November 1995.
-He was appointed director of the bank on 29 March 2012.

 Political career

 Abbas is among those leaders who started their political career with the emergence of Bangladesh Nationalist Party and worked with President Ziaur Rahman.

 Abbas was appointed as the mayor of Dhaka City Corporation in 1991.
 He served at that position until December 1993.
 Later, in the election of 2001, Mirza Abbas was elected as a member of parliament from capital Dhaka.
 He was appointed as the Minister of Housing and Public Works.
 Mirza Abbas, as a minister, time and again focused on the strict enforcement of Wetland Protection Act to ensure environmental balance and flooding.
 The Ministry of Housing and Public Works under his able leadership amended the Building Construction Rules that was finally enacted in December 2006.

 Under his auspices, the Ministry also formulated Private Housing Land Development Rules, a guideline to streamline real estate developers particularly involved in filling up thousands of acres of wetland and flood flow zones.
 In The 5th National Council of Bangladesh Nationalist Party of 2009, he was selected as a national standing committee member of the party for his contribution towards the party.
 He was later given the responsibility of the convener of party's Dhaka city unit in 2014.
 In 2015, he collected his nomination form to contest as a mayoral candidate from Dhaka South City Corporation.